OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 `scp` and other such tools are also conveniently available.

+This can prove to be particularly convenient whan you want to log data away from a stable Internet connection (in your car, in a plane, on a boat, etc).
+ You start the Raspberry PI, with a hotspot generating its own network.
+ Then you can connect on that network, and you can drive the Multiplexer application (start, stop, monitor, etc).

-Along the ame lines - even if a bit disproportionate - `VNC` works just fine, even on the Raspberry PI Zero (see below)
+Along the same lines - even if it can sound a bit disproportionate - `VNC` works just fine, even on the Raspberry PI Zero (see below)

 ![VNC Viewer](./docimages/vnc.png "VNC Viewer")